jmay89tiy/celcius-converter/README.md

 # celcius-converter
-c++ celcisu to Fahrenheit converter
+c++ Fahrenheit to Celcius converter

+Very simple program designed to convert Fahrenheit to Celcius using C++.
+Utilizes chaining, double variables, and standard compiling/running of the program.